Re: H.450.1 ASN.1 interoperability issue

 And this correct encoding is: (as written in 6.6.1.3) invoke.invokeId shall be encoded as INTEGER(0..65535)

+Could someone please clarify for me exactly where this constraint comes from?
 I believe the source of the interoperability issues we're experiencing in relation to this is that implementors have read the note in the IG, seen that InvokeIdSet is defined in table 3 and therefore assumed that 6.6.1.3 must be correcting the ASN.1 there when in fact all it's doing is pointing out the existence of a constraint that's already there.

 returnResult.invokeId and returnError.invokeId shall be encoded as INTEGER